-Originally from Virginia, USA, Dr Stuart Earle Strange received his PhD from the University of Michigan, Ann Arbor.
+Originally from Virginia, USA, Assistant Professor Stuart Earle Strange received his PhD from the University of Michigan, Ann Arbor.

 Strange, S. E. (2016), The dialogical collective: mediumship, pain, and the interactive creation of Ndyuka Maroon subjectivity.
 Journal of the Royal Anthropological Institute.